At a Glance

 As part of this opportunity, you will be working on probabilistic safety assessment of the Nuclear Steam Raising Plant (NSRP) used across the UK’s Submarine Programme comprising platforms in-service, platforms in construction and the next generation in design.
 Individual product programmes are at different stages of design and safety case maturity offering a range of opportunities and challenges but all part of a national endeavour vital to the security of the nation.

-This role covers the full probabilistic safety assessment process including hazard identification, screening and assessment, component and human reliability assessment, determining initiating event frequencies, modelling of plant through fault trees, and interpreting and reporting on model results to inform design and substantiation.
-This includes working across all systems and functions involved in the design and substantiation of NSRP.
+This role covers the full probabilistic safety assessment process of hazard identification, screening and assessment, component and human reliability assessment, determining initiating event frequencies, modelling of plant through fault trees, and interpreting and reporting on model results to inform design and substantiation.
+Hence, working across all systems and functions involved in the design and substantiation of NSRP.

 What we offer